-Governor Doug Burgum of North Dakota executed an emergency declaration that waives hours of service requirements in response to severe weather including record precipitation levels.
-The executive order waives hours of service requirements for propane and other petroleum fuels.
-The waiver is in effect for 30 days, from January 10, 2020 to February 8, 2020.
+Governor Tate Reeves of Mississippi executed an emergency declaration that waives hours of service requirements in response to severe weather including torrential rain, flooding, and tornadoes.
+The proclamation waives hours of service requirements for the areas affected by the storms.
+The waiver is in effect until the threat to public safety ceases.

 NPGA is committed to strengthening the businesses of our members and the propane industry through powerful advocacy, standards development, safety and training materials, networking opportunities, and information resources.